learnk8s/learnk8s.io/_blog/why-kube/index.md

 And you have a MySQL database.

-Portability of the application and a common interface to create and run processes is what makes containers so popular.
+Portability of the application and a standard interface to create and run processes is what makes containers so popular.

 Containers are great!